-When a reference to /dev/sdal is being replaced, replace it with the corresponding "partition" file system suffixed with -part1.
-File system partitions for /dev/sda are indicated by the numeral appended to the device name; for example, /dev/sdal refers to partition 1 on /dev/sda.
+When a reference to /dev/sda1 is being replaced, replace it with the corresponding "partition" file system suffixed with -part1.
+File system partitions for /dev/sda are indicated by the numeral appended to the device name; for example, /dev/sda1 refers to partition 1 on /dev/sda.
 Replace it with the by-id and by-path device names and suffix the device name with -part1, keeping the same numeral identification.

-/dev/disk/by-/dev/disk/byFor example, if the root and swap file systems are currently configured to mount /dev/sda2, they should be changed.
+For example, if the root and swap file systems are currently configured to mount /dev/sda2, they should be changed.
 Using the by-id device name from the example in step 2.a, the fstab lines would change from: